sketchplugins/plugin-directory/README.md

 - [Move To Library Sketchplugin](https://github.com/ahmedmigo/move-to-library-sketchplugin), by Ahmed Genaidy: You can now move symbol from your project to any library and re-attach all the symbol instances to this library. also it keep the overrides without any problems and it work with abstract that have libraries not in your local machine
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
-- [Name My Color](https://github.com/carlosflrg/name-my-color), by Carlos Flores: Give your colors unique names.
-Generates labels for the Color Name, Hexcode and changes the name of the selected layer.
 - [NeoPreview](https://github.com/alanfraneo/sketch-neo-preview), by Alan Francis: A plugin to create HTML based preview and gallery straight from sketch artboards
 - [Next](https://github.com/endswithak/next), by Erik Myers: Export designs as HTML, making it easy to quickly share design specs, css, and assets like fonts, svgs, and images.
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.